LucaCanali/Miscellaneous/Spark_Notes/Spark_Executors_Kerberos_HowTo.md

     * use `'$PWD'` to prefix the path of the credential cache to address the location of the root of the YARN container
     * use standard Spark configuration options to set the environment variable KRB5CCNAME: `--conf spark.executorEnv.KRB5CCNAME=FILE:<PATH_to_credential_cache>`

-* An alternative method to shipping the credentail cache using Spark's --files is to copy the credential cache to all nodes of the cluster using a given value for the path (for example /tmp/krb5cc_$UID) and then set KRB5CCNAME to the path value.
+* An alternative method to shipping the credential cache using Spark command line option "--files", is to copy the credential cache to all nodes of the cluster using a given value for the path (for example /tmp/krb5cc_$UID) and then set KRB5CCNAME to the path value.

 * instead of distributing the credential cache with `--files` you can use `--conf spark.yarn.dist.files=<path>`